codesmack/batch-atlas/README.md

 # How to execute Typescript using Node ?

-1. Create a folder, c:\TypscriptFiles
+1. Create a folder, c:\TypescriptFiles
-2. Create a file "Sample.ts" in folder c:\TypscriptFiles
+2. Create a file "Sample.ts" in folder c:\TypescriptFiles
 3. Add following code in file "Sample.ts"
 <pre>
       <code>